newatoms/beta/projects/How-the-process-of-New-Atoms-enables-them-to-create-valuable-content/post.md

 * Editing
 * Printing

-The New Atoms way of working, however, introduces the advantage of *continuous press*.
-This means every little iteration should add value to the whole.
-These additions get reviewed by someone else so you always have an editing step.
-When this task is added by a team member, it's his/her responsibility to make the end product publishable.
-This way you can always show something to the client in a finished state.
+The New Atoms way of working, however, introduces the idea of *continuous press*.
+In this process, every little iteration adds value to the whole, continuously building upon it until it is a well-rounded, creative work.
+Each addition is reviewed by someone else in an editing step, ensuring nothing gets too crazy (unless it should 🙃).
+Ideally, the creative work should be built upon in such a way that it is publishable after every addition.
+This way, every article is in a constantly "finished" state.

-Making teams work in an agile way is not only good for making use of skills, it also enables the team to deliver publishable articles in a fast and efficient way.
+Enabling teams to work in an agile way not only best situates people to best use their talents, it also enables the team to deliver publishable, creative works in a fast and efficient way.

 Image: [Red Bull pit stop](https://commons.wikimedia.org/wiki/File:Catalunya_test_2011_-_36.jpg) by [Gil Abrantes](https://www.flickr.com/photos/9259187@N05)